Niranjan421/Deepfake-Face-Recognition/README.md

 * Real-Time Analysis: Provides real-time evaluation of video frames and images to identify potential deepfakes.
 * User-Friendly Interface: Includes an intuitive interface for easy interaction and result interpretation. :smile:

+# Installation
+To install it, download all the files in a ZIP format, check the image location according to your device, and then click on the app.py file to run it,your site will be up and running.

 <p align="center">(<a href="#readme-top">back to top</a>)</p>